stefanoborini/book-modelviewcontroller/source/06_mvc_on_the_web/index.rst

 Request model: The HTTP request coming in can also be seen as an object part of the model layer.
 Its change notifies the front controller, which acts on it

+Two controllers in web mvc:
+Controller 1: mapping urls to a request handler, eventually using middleware to process the incoming request.
+Controller 2: the handlers.

+The model never computes html